juanmgutierrez/SQSPractice/README.md

-# SNSPractice
+# SQSPractice
-A simple project for practicing with AWS SNS
+A simple project for practicing with AWS SQS